 “Ageing is another fundamental factor for the development of cancer.
 The incidence of cancer rises dramatically with age, most likely due to a build-up of risks for specific cancers that increase with age.
 The overall risk accumulation is combined with the tendency for cellular repair mechanisms to be less effective as a person grows older.” – World Health Organization

 The Canadian Cancer Society states cancer is the leading form of death in Canada and is responsible for 30% of all deaths.
 The most common types of cancer are lung, breast, prostate, and colorectal (not including non-melanoma skin cancer).
 Most people who are affected by cancer are aged 50 and older.
 In fact, 89% of all cancers occur in those 50 and up.

 Unfortunately, 1 in 2 Canadians (49% men and 45% women) are expected to develop cancer in their lifetime; 1 in 4 will die from cancer.

 Research is always being done and we know that about half of all cancers can be prevented by lifestyle choices.
-The Centre of Excellence in Cancer Prevention states there are six things we can do to help prevent cancer:
+The Mayo Clinic states there are seven things we can do to reduce our cancer risk: